JoseBlanca/franklin/doc/clean_reads/index.rst

 It also filters out the reads that do not meet a minimum quality criteria based on the sequence length and the mean quality.

 It uses several algorithms and third party tools to carry out the cleaning.
-The third party tools used are: lucy_, blast_, mdust_ and trimoply_.
+The third party tools used are: lucy_, blast_, mdust_ and trimpoly_.

 The functionality offered by clean_reads is similar to the cleaning capabilities of the ngs_backbone_ pipeline.
 In fact both tools use the same code base and are just different interfaces on top of a Python library called franklin_.